CatoLynx/Cheetah_Firmware/README.md

 ## Buffers and formats
 Since this firmware supports many different types of displays, there is a need for multiple different kinds of buffers and formats.
-One buffer is common to all of them: `display_output_buffer`, which holds the raw data that gets sent to the display in the format required by the display.
+One buffer is common to all of them: `display_outputBuffer`, which is defined within the display driver and holds the raw data that gets sent to the display in the format required by the display.

 Details about the buffers and the general operational workflow can be found in `docs/buffer_overview.pdf`.